-- 23 (230 ILCS 5/30.5) - 24 Sec.
+16 (230 ILCS 5/30.5)

+Sec.
 30.5.
-Illinois Quarter Horse Breeders Fund. - 25 (a) The General Assembly declares that it is the policy of
+Illinois Quarter Horse Breeders Fund.

-- this State to encourage the breeding of racing guarter horses in this State and the ownership of such horses by residents of this State in order to provide for sufficient numbers of high quality racing quarter horses in this State and to establish and preserve the agricultural and commercial benefits of such breeding and racing industries to the State of Illinois.
-It is the intent of the General Assembly to further this policy by the provisions of this Act. - There is hereby created a non-appropriated trust special fund in the State Treasury to be known as the Illinois Racing Quarter Horse Breeders Fund.
-Except as provided in subsection (q) of Section 27 of this Act, 8.5% of all the moneys received by the State as pari-mutuel taxes on quarter horse racing shall be paid into the Illinois Racing Quarter Horse Breeders Fund.
-The Illinois Racing Quarter Horse Breeders Fund shall not be subject to sweeps, administrative charges, or charge backs, including, but not limited to, those authorized under Section 8h of the State Finance Act, or any other fiscal or budgetary maneuver that would in any way transfer any funds from the Illinois Racing Quarter Horse Breeders Fund into any other fund of the State. - (c) The Illinois Racing Quarter Horse Breeders Fund shall be administered by the Department of Agriculture with the advice and assistance of the Advisory Board created in subsection (d) of this Section. - The Illinois Racing Quarter Horse Breeders Fund (d)

-Advisory Board shall consist of the Director of the Department of Agriculture, who shall serve as Chairman; a member of the Illinois Racing Board, designated by it; one representative of the organization licensees conducting pari-mutuel quarter horse racing meetings, recommended by them; 2 representatives of the Illinois Running Quarter Horse Association, recommended by it; and the Superintendent of Fairs and Promotions from the Department of Agriculture.
+(a) The General Assembly declares that it is the policy of this State to encourage the breeding of racing quarter horses in this State and the ownership of such horses by residents of this State in order to provide for sufficient numbers of high quality racing quarter horses in this State and to establish and preserve the agricultural and commercial benefits of such breeding and racing industries to the State of Illinois.
+It is the intent of the General Assembly to further this policy by

+1 the provisions of this Act.

+- special fund in the State Treasury to be known as the Illinois Racing Quarter Horse Breeders Fund.
+Except as provided in subsection (g) of Section 27 of this Act, 8.5% of all the moneys received by the State as pari-mutuel taxes on quarter horse racing shall be paid into the Illinois Racing Quarter Horse Breeders Fund.
+The Illinois Racing Quarter Horse Breeders Fund shall not be subject to sweeps, administrative charges, or charge backs, including, but not limited to, those authorized under Section 8h of the State Finance Act, or any other fiscal or budgetary maneuver that would in any way transfer any funds from the Illinois Racing Quarter Horse Breeders Fund into any other fund of the State. - (c) The Illinois Racing Quarter Horse Breeders Fund shall be administered by the Department of Agriculture with the advice and assistance of the Advisory Board created in subsection (d) of this Section. - (d) The Illinois Racing Quarter Horse Breeders Fund Advisory Board shall consist of the Director of the Department of Agriculture, who shall serve as Chairman; a member of the Illinois Racing Board, designated by it; one representative of the organization licensees conducting pari-mutuel quarter horse racing meetings, recommended by them; 2 representatives of the Illinois Running Quarter Horse Association, recommended by it; and the Superintendent of Fairs and Promotions from the

+Department of Agriculture.
 Advisory Board members shall serve for 2 years commencing January 1 of each odd numbered year.
 If representatives have not been recommended by January 1 of each odd numbered year, the Director of the Department of Agriculture may make an appointment for the organization failing to so recommend a member of the Advisory Board.
 Advisory Board members shall receive no compensation for their services as members but may be reimbursed for all actual and necessary expenses and disbursements incurred in the execution of their official duties.